raja1205/img-ocr-app/README.md

 # Image OCR  Application
 > A web based OCR application to extract text from an Image.
+> OCR stands for "Optical Character Recognition."
+It is a technology that recognizes text within a digital image.
+It is commonly used to recognize text in scanned documents and images.
 >
 <a href="https://img-ocr-app.netlify.app/" target="_blank"><img src="https://img.shields.io/badge/Live%20Demo-007FFF?style=for-the-badge&logo=&logoColor=white" style="margin-bottom: 5px;" /></a>